Seven times Arsenal tried to ‘lowball’ clubs in the transfer market

-The recent reports suggesting Crystal Palace became ‘incensed‘ by Arsenal’s bid for Wilfried Zaha evoke an all too familiar story for the Gunners.
+Last summer reports suggested Crystal Palace were ‘incensed‘ by Arsenal’s bid for Wilfried Zaha.
+For fans of the club this transfer saga was an all too familiar story.

 Unfortunately, the north Londoners are starting to be accused of becoming a team that lowballs, messes around and is generally a nightmare to deal with in the transfer market.

 It is no secret that Arsenal are not as financially powerful as many of their league rivals, but some of the tacitcs they have used whilst trying to obtain their targets have been bizarre.

 Despite some very impressive signings made over the past few years, many of the players who have escaped their clutches have gone onto bigger and better things, making it a case of what could have been for Arsenal.

 We’ve taken a look at some of the high-profile times Arsenal have lowballed clubs in the market, and how each scenario unfolded.

 Palace’s talisman reportedly asked to leave last summer in order to achieve his dream of playing European football.
 Zaha, who is an Arsenal fan, was heavily linked to the Gunners and the Ivorian’s brother, Judicael, told Sky Sports News that it was Zaha’s ‘dream’ to play for Arsenal, and that he hoped Palace would allow him to realise this.

 However, Palace were very firm in their stance and have been for years now: it will take a huge fee to prise the 27-year-old away from Selhurst Park.
 So when Arsenal tabled a bid of £40m, eyebrows were understandably raised.
 If one scratches beneath the surface, this bid becomes even more remarkable: reportedly spread over five years, Palace would have received just £6m last summer, given that Manchester United are entitled to 25 per cent of whatever fee Zaha demands.